 Welcome Reader Friends!
-David Telbat here.
-Because the National Day of Prayer (NDOP) is upon us, I have come up with a formula and plan for prayer.
-Though God intends every child of His to live prayerful lives and set aside time daily to pray, we often find ourselves too busy to communicate with our Lord.
+This is David Telbat.
+Because the National Day of Prayer (NDOP) is upon us, I have come up with a plan and formula for prayer.
+Though God intends every child of His to live prayerful lives and to set aside time daily to pray, we often find ourselves too busy to communicate with our Lord.

 Plan of Prayer